antoinealb/antoinealb.github.io/_drafts/chat.markdown

 exec npm start
 {% endhighlight %}

+We also need to make our iptables rules persistent on every reboot.
+To do this put the `iptables` commands above in `/etc/rc.local`, before the last line.

 Tadaa !
-Now you can run `sudo initctl start lets-chat` and your job will be started on every boot.
+Now you can run `sudo initctl start lets-chat` and try to connect to your host on port 80.
+Your service will be started automatically on every boot.

 # TODO